Two Days in Milan

 Day 2

 The second day begins with a visit to the Cimitero Monumentale, a cemetery that will probably not seem very interesting until you have been.
-The surprising design of the tombs makes this burial ground into an authentic open-air museum, with surprising works of art.
+The surprising design of the tombs makes this burial ground an authentic open-air museum, with surprising works of art.
 You can take the trams 7, 12 and 14 from the city centre or the bus 37.
 It is a short walking distance from the metro station Garibaldi F.S.

 After leaving the attraction, head to the metro station Garibaldi F.S. and take the subway to Cardona, which will only take you a few minutes.
 Santa Maria delle Grazie is located a few steps away from the subway station.
 Remember that prior to arriving in Milan or at least two days before the visit, you will need to book the tickets to see The Last Supper.
 The rest of the church is not very interesting.
+Check out our guided tour of the Last Supper here:

 Take Via Bernardino Zenale until you get to Via San Vittore.
 Here, turn left and after walking 5 minutes you will have arrived at the Basilica of Sant'Ambrogio, a remarkable church which is worth visiting from outside and inside.